Sustainable design resources

 Time is limited: Both your available hours in the day and humanity’s time to change consumption habits and production patterns to address climate change and social justice.
 To save you time, we have curated this list of essential resources.
-There are four sections: Learn (lessons and courses), Tools (indices, frameworks and guides), Glossaries (key words and phrases) and Read (papers and reports).
+There are five sections: Learn (lessons and courses), Tools (indices, frameworks and guides), Glossaries (key words and phrases), Read (papers and reports) and Watch (informative videos).
 We believe these will enrich your understanding of sustainability and help you improve your design practices.
 This is in no way a comprehensive list and we’ll continue to add to it as we discover resources we think would be useful to you.
 Of course, your input will be much appreciated too.
 Happy learning.

 African Fashion Research Institute